szilvesztererdos/feedbackbot/README.md

 # feedbackbot
-A bot for Discord written in Python which enables giving mass feedback to teachers in a school environment.
+A bot for Discord written in Python which enables asking for mass feedback to teachers in a school environment.